These are high-level Gateway object specifications for Conduktor CLI.

 DELEGATED_SASL_SSL🚫

-There are a few cases where you must declare GatewayServiceAccount objects:
+Here are a few cases where you have to declare GatewayServiceAccount objects:

 ---